LiveGTech/Adapt-UI/docs/en/getting-started.md

 Now try entering your name into the input ─ it should work as before.
 Then try leaving the input blank ─ the dialog should correctly show up.

-## Adding a navigation bar
+## Adding a navigation menu
-Let's now add a navigation bar which will appear at the side of the app (will be hidden by default on mobile).
+Let's now add a navigation menu which will appear at the side of the app (will be hidden by default on mobile).
 Create an `<aside>` element just below the header like so:

 ```html
 <aui-screen id="welcome">